JUB-Yoush/personal-site/src/routes/resume/+page.md

 #### Velocity Program: AppSec DevOps Team Sep-Dec 2023
 - My first Internship at a big company!

-- Worked on a Proof-of concept for a software system that automates the recording and displaying of software scan data.
+- Worked on a Proof-of-concept software system that automates the recording and displaying of software scan data.
 ### Software Engineering Intern

 #### M5V Developments May-Aug 2023
-- I spent this summer with M5V developments, helping design some innovations to their backend management and content creation workflows.
+- I helped design some innovations to M5V's backend management and content creation workflows.

 - I used Pytorch trained models to make video transcripts automatically, as well as used the openAI api to  automatically generate quizzes.